zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 -   2.5 GHz Intel Xeon Platinum 8163 \(Skylake\) processors
 -   Higher computing specifications matching higher network performance
 -   Ideal for:
-    -   Scenarios where a large volume of packets are received and transmitted, such as the re-transmission of telecommunication services
+    -   Scenarios where a large volume of packets are received and transmitted, such as the re-transmission of telecommunication information
     -   Web front-end servers
     -   Massively Multiplayer Online \(MMO\) game front-ends
     -   Data analysis, batch compute, and video coding
-    -   High performance science and engineering applications
+    -   High-performance science and engineering applications

 **Instance types**